Which school do you want to support?

 To wield influence when you need it, you have to know what you are talking about.
 Ed100 can help with that.

 California school results have improved a lot over the long term.
-But they are still pretty mediocre.
+But they are still pretty mediocre, and the pandemic hurt them.

-The core content of Ed100 is a set of short lessons, including this one.
-(We have a blog, too, and a toolbox — but the lessons are the core content.)
+Ed100's core content is a set of short lessons, including this one.
+(We have a blog, too, and a community toolbox.)
 You are reading Lesson 1.1, the first lesson of the first chapter.
 At the bottom of each lesson you will find a simple quiz that reinforces a main point.
 Pass a quiz and you earn a ticket (more about that in a moment); pass every quiz and you become an Ed100 Graduate.

 You can do this.
 It's free, and it matters.
 If you complete all of the lessons you will become, in the words of one state leader, "intimidatingly well-informed."
 (She wasn't being tongue-in-cheek.
 Informed parents aren't easy to dismiss.)

-Each year, some of America's 4th and 8th graders take tests for the "Nation’s Report Card."
-Education insiders rarely call it by that name.
-To insiders, these tests are known as the National Assessment of Educational Progress, or NAEP.
-(It's pronounced "nape."
-So now you know.)
+Each year (with an exception in 2020 due to the COVID-19 pandemic) some of America's 4th and 8th graders take tests for the "Nation’s Report Card."
+To eduation insiders, these tests are known as the National Assessment of Educational Progress, or NAEP.
+(It's pronounced "nape.")

 Very few children actually take the NAEP tests.

 California's children tend to score poorly on the NAEP tests.
-The chart below shows the overall rate at which children in each state have scored at the level deemed "proficient" or better over time.
-(It averages fourth and eighth grade math and reading scores.)
+The chart below shows the overall rate at which groups of children in each state have scored at the level deemed proficient or better over time.
+(The chart averages fourth and eighth-grade math and reading proficiency rates.)
 California is represented by the thick orange line.
-The black line represents the average of all the states excluding California.
 (Massachusetts is the one on top.
 Hover over the chart for details.
-Full model here.)
+(Full model here.)

 Unfortunately for California kids, these stubborn scores appear to matter.
-Most education researchers reckon that a ten-point difference in NAEP scores represents about a year of difference in academic learning.
-If true, California's average students are years behind those in top-scoring states like Massachusetts.
-Meanwhile, California's less-advantaged students, those qualifying for free or reduced price meals, are scoring a year behind less-advantaged students in Mississippi.
+Education reporters often describe a ten-point difference in NAEP scores as representing about a year of learning.
+Some researchers dispute this rule of thumb, but if true, California's average students are years behind those in top-scoring states like Massachusetts.
+Meanwhile, California's less-advantaged students (those qualifying for free or reduced-price meals) are scoring a year behind less-advantaged students in Mississippi.

-These quibbles miss the point.
+These complaints miss the point.
 The fourth grade reading assessment evaluates whether children can read short passages and understand them.
 The math questions are similarly basic.
-Year after year, the big picture is clear: compared to other states, California's students aren't within quibbling distance.
-They are behind.
+Year after year, the big picture is clear: California's students are behind.

 Does it matter if California children start off slowly, one might ask, so long as they catch up later?
 Unfortunately, most don’t.
 For many years, research has shown that children not reading at grade level by the end of third grade are at serious risk of never graduating from high school.